KazaiMazai/SwiftletModel/README.md

 ## Why

 The ideal SwiftletModel use case is when:
-- The domain model of the app is complicated,
+- The domain model of the app is complicated
-- All the data comes from the backend,
+- Backend is the source of truth
 - You have reasons to avoid using heavy-duty local storage like CoreData/SwiftData/Realm/SQLite

 ## Table of Contents